How to Become a Neurologist

 Neurologists are experts in treating disorders and diseases affecting the nervous system.
 They perform neurological examinations and administer tests to diagnose problems related to the brain, spinal cord, central nervous system, and related muscles and tissue.
 They perform many different tests including Computed Axial Technology (CAT) scans and Magnetic Resource Imaging (MRI).
 They review the medical history of the patient and discuss test results and treatment options.
 Neurologists also participate in research to gain a better understanding of the neurological conditions and develop new treatment options.
-They work with patients with many different conditions such as Alzheimer"s disease, brain trauma, stroke, multiple sclerosis, and epilepsy.
-Those interested in the more human and behavioral aspects of neurology may be well suited to careers in research psychology or psychiatry.
+They work with patients with many different conditions such as Alzheimer’s disease, brain trauma, stroke, multiple sclerosis, and epilepsy.

 What kind of training does a neurologist need?

-To become a neurologist, you must complete an undergraduate degree, medical degree, and internship and residency training.
+Neurologists must complete an undergraduate degree, medical degree, and internship and residency training.
 Medical school provides intensive classroom and laboratory instruction as well as a variety of clinical rotations.
 After medical school prospective neurologists complete internships in a related area and residency training in neurology.
 Some neurologists complete additional fellowship training to specialize in a specific area.
-All doctors must be licensed to practice.
+All physicians must be licensed to practice.
 Requirements include graduation from an accredited medical school, completion of post-medical school training, and passing a written examination.
 Neurologists must also become board certified in neurology from the American Board of Psychiatry and Neurology.
 Neurologists must stay up to date on advancements in the field and often complete continuing education throughout their careers.

 What are the prospects for a career as a neurologist?

-Employment of all doctors is expected to grow faster than average for all professions, increasing 14% through 2016 (1).
+Employment of all physicians is expected to grow faster than average for all professions, increasing 14% from 2006 to 2016 (1).